AqwamCreates/DataPredict/docs/API/Optimizers/AdaptiveGradientDelta.md

 Creates a new optimizer object.

 ```
-AdaptiveGradientDelta.new(DecayRate: number, Epsilon: number): OptimizerObject
+AdaptiveGradientDelta.new(decayRate: number, epsilon: number): OptimizerObject
 ```

 #### Parameters:

-* DecayRate: The value that controls the rate of decay.
+* decayRate: The value that controls the rate of decay.

-* Epsilon: The value to ensure that the numbers are not divided by zero.
+* epsilon: The value to ensure that the numbers are not divided by zero.

 #### Returns: